Arkanius/Docker-Basic/README.md

-Collection of basics Dockerfile applications example
+Collection of basic Dockerfile examples